winglang/docsite/blog/2023-09-25-constructs-methods.md

 ---
-title: Designing programmatic APIs for cloud infrastructure using constructs
+title: Designing programmatic APIs for cloud infrastructure using constructs (part 1)
 description: Technical deep dive on some of the challenges of designing ergonomic APIs using the constructs framework
 authors:
   - rybickic